-Pap boats were generally small open boat shaped vessels with pouring lips used to feed infants, children and invalids.
-"Pap" was a mixture of flour or bread boiled in water with other ingredients added when available including butter, milk and sweetners.
-Additional ingredients that were sometimes also added included wine and beer.
-Pap was also a mixture that was normally kept warm for long periods of time near bedsides in pap or food warmers (discussed elsewhere).
+Pap boats (a.k.a. "infant feeders") were generally small open topped vessels with extended pouring lips to feed "pap" to infants, children and invalids.
+The shapes also included, but more rare, versions with partial tops covering the front of the boats and designed tails (see photo at left).
+"Pap" was a mixture used containing flour or bread boiled in water with other ingredients added, when available, including butter, milk and sweetners.
+Additional ingredients sometimes added when feeding adults also included wine or beer.

 Pap boats were also made in silver and pewter (see photo below).

 Examples of additional shaped, patterned and sized pap boats: